pheara/urm-final-report/README.md

 the `references.json` can be generated using e.g. [zotero](https://www.zotero.org/).

 there's a shell script that automates the build (`build.sh`). of course, that will only work if pandoc and pandoc-citeproc are installed.

-alex really likes [Typora](https://typora.io). it gets out of the way, is pretty, and works without installing anything else (as far as i can tell).